-Automation and digitization in substations and utility networks
+Automation and digitalization in substations and utility networks

 IEC 61850 in Substation Automation